distribution/distribution/docs/spec/api.md

 When a `200 OK` or `401 Unauthorized` response is returned, the "Docker-Distribution-API-Version" header should be set to "registry/2.0".
 Clients may require this header value to determine if the endpoint serves this API.
-When this header is omitted, clients may fallback to an older API version.
+When this header is omitted, clients may fall back to an older API version.

 ### Content Digests